mfinzi/LieConv/README.md

 </p>

 ## QM9 Molecular Experiments
 To train the model on QM9 molecular prediction, run the script below with the --task specified by the strings from columns of the following table.
-The table shows Test MAE for each of the tasks with the T(3) group trained for 1000 epochs which takes ~48 hrs.
+The table shows Test MAE for each of the tasks with the T(3) group trained for 1000 epochs which takes ~48 hrs on a single 1080Ti GPU.
+The aug command specifies whether to use SO(3) data augmentation.
 ```bash
 python examples/train_molec.py --task 'homo' --lr 3e-3 --aug True --num_epochs 1000 --num_layers 6 \
   --log_suffix 'run_name_here' --network MolecLieResNet \